Graduate Teaching Assistant in Politics

 I teach on the Philosophy, Politics and Economics (PPE) and History and Politics (HP) degrees.

-I provide tutorials on the second-year Theory of Politics course revision tutorials for the first-year Introduction to the Theory of Politics course.
+I provide tutorials on the first-year Introduction to the Theory of Politics course and the second-year Theory of Politics course.

 Research